CloudCannonDemoOrg/documentation-site/content/docs/_index.md

 ---
-date: 2022-06-01
+date: 2022-06-01T00:00:00Z
-title: "Getting Started with Pagefind"
+title: Getting Started with Pagefind
-nav_title: "Getting Started"
+nav_title: Getting Started
 nav_section: Root
 weight: 7
 ---
 Pagefind runs after your static generator, and outputs a static search bundle to your generated site.
 Unlike many search libraries, you don't need to build a search index by hand — the index is generated for you from your generated site.

-Since Pagefind indexes your site _after_ it builds, we'll do things slightly out of order and add search UI first — so that it already exists on our built site when we go to index it.
+Since Pagefind indexes your site *after* it builds, we'll do things slightly out of order and add search UI first — so that it already exists on our built site when we go to index it.

 Pagefind provides a prebuilt search UI out of the box.
 Add the following snippet to a page of your choice: